RArbore/emu/README.md

 # Emu
-An emu can run pretty fast!
-## What is Emu?
-Emu is a programming language for writing performant code.
-Emu is a systems language ala C & Zig.
+Emu is a simple systems language ala C. Emu is built from Haskell, C++, and LLVM.
 ## How far along is Emu?
-Emu has reached minimal viability.
-Not every feature is implemented yet, but Emu is already a decently capable language.
-The emu compiler uses Haskell, C++, and LLVM.
+Emu is "complete" in the sense that I've implemented all the features I set out to implement when I started the project.
+If I feel like adding more (a good module system, comptime arguments, etc.), I will, but no promises.

 - [x] Basic CLI interface
 - [x] Parser & AST